dlramirez2/Computer-Networks/Packet_Sniffing/README.md

 # Packet Sniffing

 Learned how to use a well-known sniffing tool, scapy.
-Wrote a simple sniffer and filtering programs to gain an in-depth understanding of the technical aspects of packet sniffing tools.
+Wrote a simple sniffer and filter program to gain an in-depth understanding of the technical aspects of packet sniffing tools.

 ## Environment Setup: